Understanding UK Cosmetic Regulations: A Comprehensive Guide for Small Businesses

 2. Product Information File (PIF): You are required to maintain a PIF for each cosmetic product you sell.
 The PIF should contain detailed information about your product including its formulation, safety assessment report and data on any animal testing performed.
 More information about the PIF can be found here.

-3. Labelling: All cosmetic products must be correctly labelled with information such as ingredients list (in descending order of weight), shelf life, special precautions for use and batch number among others.
+3. All cosmetic products must be correctly labelled with information such as a list of ingredients (in descending order of weight), shelf life, special precautions for use and batch number amongst other information.
+More about Labelling here.

 4. Notification: Before marketing any cosmetic product, you must notify the UK’s Office for Product Safety and Standards (OPSS) via the UK Submit Cosmetic Product Notification (SCPN) service.